Plan B Expat

 • Venezuela

 • The transit rule kicks in if your layover exceeds 24 hours in one of those countries.
-A quick connection in São Paulo doesn't trigger the requirement.
+A quick connection in São Paulo does not trigger the requirement.
 Spending the night does.

 The CDC recommendation (separate from requirements):

-The CDC recommends the vaccine for all travelers 9 months and older going to Paraguay, with one exception: they say it's generally not recommended if your travel is limited to Asunción only.
+The CDC recommends the vaccine for all travelers 9 months and older going to Paraguay, with one exception: they say it is generally not recommended if your travel is limited to Asunción only.
 This is health guidance, not entry law.
-Paraguay won't check your vaccination status if you fly direct from Miami.
+Paraguay will not check your vaccination status if you fly direct from Miami.

-Malaria note Paraguay has no malaria transmission.
-You don't need antimalarial medication.
+Malaria note: Paraguay has no malaria transmission.
+You do not need antimalarial medication.

 The CDC recommendation (separate from requirements):

-Here's where it gets nuanced.
-The CDC recommends the vaccine only if you're traveling to specific areas of Panama:
+The CDC still recommends the vaccine for health reasons if you are traveling to specific areas of Panama:

 • All mainland areas east of the Canal Zone